-The traditional head-to-head matchup bets allow you to wager on which player will shoot the lowest score in a given golf tournament.
-Although the idea is the same, the Ryder Cup head-to-head bets are a bit different.
+The traditional head-to-head matchup bets allow you to wager on which player will shoot the lowest score in a golf tournament.
+Although the idea is the same, the Ryder Cup head-to-head bets are slightly different.

 Instead of betting on which player will shoot the lowest score, you’re wagering on which player will end the week with the most points.
 The bookmakers will regularly offer a long list of head-to-head betting markets, which won’t solely match American and European players but also players from the seam teams against one another.

-Player specials include a large selection of different Ryder Cup bets, all related to any of the participating players.
-In some instances, the player you can wager on doesn’t even need to be confirmed to attend the Ryder Cup.
+Player specials include a large selection of different Ryder Cup bets related to any participating players.
+Sometimes, the player you can wager on doesn’t need to be confirmed to attend the Ryder Cup.

 The number of available player special bets will vary depending on which sportsbook you use.
 Still, a few betting markets will be readily available anywhere you look.

 Before the tournament begins, you can bet on which player will make the team or be assigned as the captain.
-The odds to make the Ryder Cup team will vary depending on how good a player you’re planning to wager on is.
+The odds of making the Ryder Cup team will vary depending on how good a player you’re planning to wager on.

 - Which player will hole the winning putt?